gbmj/litesite/README.md

 - `date:` 0001-01-01
 - `blurb:` ''

-(For files named `index`, the script defaults to the name of the enclosing folder.)
+(For files named `index`, the title defaults to the name of the enclosing folder.)

 ### Placeholders